-- About 10% of children with autism are also have certain genetic disorders like Rett Syndrome (primarily in girls) or fragile X syndrome, or tuberous sclerosis, where benign tumors develop in the brain.
+- About 10% of children with autism also have certain genetic disorders like Rett Syndrome (primarily in girls) or fragile X syndrome, or tuberous sclerosis, where benign tumors develop in the brain.

 - Over 80% of children diagnosed with ASD also have a psychiatric, neurologic, chromosomal, or genetic diagnosis.

 Diseases like polio, whooping cough, measles, Haemophilus influenzae, and diphtheria are becoming very rare in the U.S. because the childhood vaccination programs have worked.

 The more people who are vaccinated, the fewer opportunities a disease has to spread.
-If vaccination rates drop nationally, diseases could become as common as they were before vaccines.
-Smallpox is a true success story; it has been eliminated from the globe.
+If vaccination rates drop nationally, diseases could become as common as they were before vaccines became available.

 What If I Don't Vaccinate My Child?